 - Therefore it’s important to fit hub-centric spacers to get the wheel centered properly.

 - The clamping force from 8-9/16″ studs at 60% yield is significant, however, it could still result in premature failure if not seated and mounted dead center.

 However, the opposite is also true, that when the wheel is fitted tightly with hub-centric spacers and carrying the load evenly while the studs only clamp to prevent spinning, then there is no pressure or unnecessary load on the studs.

 Another factor to remember is the tire’s load-carrying characteristics in Dually applications.
 If the tires are too close they don’t have sufficient heat dissipation, thus making them more vulnerable to blowouts.

 Will 35” Tires Fit Stock Dodge Ram 3500 Dually?

-In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub centric 1/2”steel spacers between the duals, running 35×12.5 tires.
+To fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub-centric 1/2” steel spacers between the duals, running 35×12.5 tires.

 Tire upgrades can be expensive and when doing any big tire upgrade, there’s always the inexpensive method and then there’s the correct method.
-With that being said, there are many Dually owners who’ve opted for spacers instead of fitting aftermarket rims without any hassles at all.
-However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that does not require wheel spacers.
+With that being said, many Dually owners opted for spacers instead of fitting aftermarket rims without any hassles at all.

 Certain tire brands have bigger side lugs, with a more aggressive tread pattern, resulting in more rubbing, so your tire choice plays a major role.
 Toyo tires are known to be a good option since they fit well.